mukeshdroid/mukeshdroid.github.io/_drafts/Overcomplicated-take-on-In-person-Secret-Santa-allocation.markdown

 To gain that, we can utilize a tamper proof mailing packets.
 We place all of them in the packet and seal it.
 Everyone signs it and it is deligated to an individual.
 They need to reproduce it at the gift distribution and everyone can verify their signatures.

 We have made another assumption here.
-"People would love to see who their secret santa is but not at the cost of everyone knowing that they know it"
+> "People would love to see who their secret santa is but not at the cost of everyone knowing that they know it"

-To add that, we could have a box that can only be open if everyone agrees.

-Then we could place the envelops in the box and check if someone doesn't receive a gift.

-The question is that given the existence of such a box, is there something clever that can be done?
+If anyone doesnot recieve gift, the

+## The Happy Path

 ## Future Works

-- Could any of these schemes made to work when we have restrictions? say for example we have ideas where we have restriction on the possible assignments.
+- Could any of these schemes made to work elegantly when we have restrictions? say for example we have ideas where we have restriction on the possible assignments.

 - Can the verifiability be modularized and abstracted to decouple it from the specifics of secret santa problem?

+- Instead of tamper proof envelops, we could use a box padlocked with n locks such that it can only be opened if everyone removes their lock.
+Given the existence of such a box, is there something clever that can be done?

 ## References